espressif/arduino-esp32/libraries/I2S/README.md

 .. note:: Some ESP32 SoCs support PCM, TDM and LCD/Camera modes, however support for those modes is out of scope in this simplified library.
 If you need to use those mode you will need to use [IDF I2S driver](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).

+## Buffers

+### Direct Memory Access buffers
+The underlying IDF I2S driver uses a set of Direct Memory Access (DMA) buffers which can read from (in case of transmit line) or written to (in case of receive line) directly by the I2S module without using CPU.
+This helps to achieve flawless audio experience.
+However if TX buffers are not filled, or RX buffers emptied fast enough the I2S driver will transmit zeros (silence), or rewrite existing data (missing recorded samples) and this can be perceived as audio artifacts such as digital noise, lags, slowed playback, etc.

+The best way is to fill and read the buffers in chunks and let the CPU be used on other tasks.
+Once the DMA buffers are transmitted and freed for write, or read and stored elsewhere the CPU can fill the TX DMA buffer again and the I2S driver can fill the RX DMA buffers with new incoming samples.

+The number of DMA buffers can be from 2 - 128 for each data line (TX & RX) this is set by constant `_I2S_DMA_BUFFER_COUNT` in `I2S.cpp`.
+The default value is `2` and can be changed only in code - requires recompilation.

+The size of each DMA buffer is in sample frames and can be between 8 and 1024.
+One frame equals to number of channels (in this library always 2) multiplied by Bytes per samples (or `(bits_per_sample/8)`.
+The default value s `128` and can be changed changed by function `setDMABufferFrameSize()`, this automatically reinstalls the driver.
+The DMA buffer size can be read by functions `getDMABufferFrameSize()`, `getDMABufferSampleSize()`, and `getDMABufferByteSize()`.
+More info can be found in section *FUNCTIONS*.

+### Ring buffers buffers
+Original Arduino I2S library uses extensively single-sample writes and reads - such usage would result in poor audio quality.
+Therefore another layer of buffers has been added - ring buffers.
+There are two ring buffers - one for transmit line and one for receiving line.

+The size of ring buffer is equal to the sum of DMA buffers: `ring_buffer_bytes_size = (CHANNEL_NUMBER * (bits_per_sample/8)) * DMABufferFrameSize * _I2S_DMA_BUFFER_COUNT`.
+Maximum size of those buffers can be read with functions `getRingBufferSampleSize()` and `getRingBufferByteSize()`.

+To get number of free Bytes in the transmitt buffer,  that can be actually written is performed with function `availableForWrite()`.
+To get number of Bytes ready to be read from receiving ring buffer use function `available()`.
+Changing the size of ring buffer is not possible directly - it is automatically calculated during driver installation based on DMA Buffer size.

 ## Functions